5 min read

 6 min read

-Peter Van Buskirk
+Peter Van Buskirk : May 23, 2024

-Universities are typically larger and always more complex institutions comprised of degree-granting entities at different levels of study: four-year undergraduate, graduate, and doctoral/professional degree.
-Each level includes distinct colleges or programs defined by curricula that are specific to that college, i.e., College of Arts and Sciences (or General Studies), College of Business, College of Engineering, etc. It is important to note that the academic resources dedicated to each college are shared by the students at each level of study within it.
+Each level includes distinct colleges or programs defined by curricula specific to that college, i.e., College of Arts and Sciences (or General Studies), College of Business, College of Engineering, etc. It is important to note that the academic resources dedicated to each college are shared by the students at each level of study within it.

-When you apply for admission to a university, you need to identify the specific undergraduate college within it (and, sometimes, the specific major) in which you wish to study.
+When you apply to a university, you need to identify the specific undergraduate college within it (and, sometimes, the major) in which you wish to study.
 A change in academic interests during your undergraduate years will likely result in the need to transfer from one college of the university to another.

 By contrast, a college (independent of a university) offers a relatively simple institutional structure.
-It does not have multiple levels of study nor divisions within its program of study.
+It does not have multiple levels of study or divisions within its program of study.
 More importantly, all of its resources are devoted to undergraduate education.
 The liberal arts college is an example of such an institution.

 The following are descriptions of additional types of non-profit institutions you might encounter as you learn more about your educational options.

 Public flagship universities are the principal state-supported universities within their respective states.
 “Land grant” universities established to serve as state centers for education and research, these institutions have benefitted from strong state support to become large and highly complex.
 Some public flagships offer set-apart honors programs for selected applicants that have many of the qualities often attributed to stand-alone colleges.
-Otherwise, undergraduate programs can tend to be overshadowed by graduate programs at public flagships.
+Otherwise, undergraduate programs can be overshadowed by graduate programs at public flagships.

-Private institutions, both colleges and universities, are supported almost entirely by tuition, fees, interest from endowments and gifts from individual and corporate donors.
+Private institutions, both colleges and universities, are supported almost entirely by tuition, fees, interest from endowments, and gifts from individual and corporate donors.
 They are not bound by relationships with the legislatures in their respective states which gives them greater latitude in determining what the academic program and admission standards look like.
-Fees are the same for in-state and out-of-state students.
+Fees are often the same for in-state and out-of-state students.

 Research universities, both public and private, are best known for the strength of their well-funded research programs.
 The popularity they enjoy, reflected in admission selectivity, is often associated more with the prestige of their research programs rather than anything extraordinary taking place in their undergraduate programs.